RISC-IITBBS/risc-handbook/docs/roadmap.md

 * [Youtube Tutorials](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7)

 ### C
-The Arduino microcontroller uses a programming language based on C and is a great way to learn the basics of this important language whilst doing hands-on robotics.
+C is a great way to learn the basics of this important language whilst doing hands-on robotics.

 *Resources*